-There is a significant body of research focusing on cyberbullying at the K-12 level, but very little to date at the post-secondary level.
+There is a significant body of research focusing on cyberbullying at the K-12 level, but far less at the post-secondary level.
 Yet members of the university community are experiencing unwanted, hurtful and derogatory messages, which can seriously impact their health and well-being, as well as negatively influence the wider university culture.
 In British Columbia WorkSafe BC has mandated that public institutions develop appropriate policies and practices that effectively address workplace bullying/cyberbullying.
 In general, universities policies and practices have not kept up with the proliferation of communication technologies and how they are being used and abused.

 How This Project is Put into Action

-The data collection phase is complete, and we have published four journal articles, one book chapter, and three research reports on the project.
-We have yet to fully analyze our qualitative data collected through the interviews and focus groups.
+The data collection phase is over, and publishing our findings is underway.
 We have discussed our findings in the local and national media, hosted a provincial symposium on the topic (with several universities and colleges in BC, Alberta and Washington State represented), and held meetings with relevant policy makers.
 We have presented our findings at conferences and developed partnerships with international colleagues working in related areas.
-Safety and Risk Services at Simon Fraser University contracted with our research team to provide them with additional international research information related to workplace and university-based bullying; this will assist them in policy development on campus.
+Safety and Risk Services at Simon Fraser University contracted with our research team to provide them with research information related to workplace and university-based bullying; this will assist them in policy development on campus.

 Where to Learn More